browserengineering/book/book/html.md

 standard](html5-parsing).

 ::: {.further}
-HTML parsers also have an [algorithm][adoption] to handle misnested elements, plus a [list of active formatting elements][html5-formatting-list] to handle formatting like `<b>b<i>bi</b>i</i>`.
+HTML parsers also have an [algorithm][adoption] to handle mis-nested elements, plus a [list of active formatting elements][html5-formatting-list] to handle formatting like `<b>b<i>bi</b>i</i>`.